What is a Skip Level Meeting (Interview)?

 – What’s one thing that is working well for our company?

 Skip level meetings are a great way to engage and build relationships with the employee population quickly.
+No matter what the job market, they are a great way to build trust and allow employees to talk not just to their direct manager but skipping a level above.
 They also easily support your existing or upcoming employee retention efforts at your organization.
 Skip level interviews are most effective when leaders don’t just go through the motions but take the time to build real, meaningful relationships.
 From these meetings and conversations the leader learns more about the employees, their work environment and can take meaningful action from the feedback they received during the meetings to help drive employee retention programs.